saurabharch/huddo121.github.io/_posts/2017-07-11-on-getting-started-with-phoenix-v1-3-0.markdown

 mix phx.gen.html Rostering Shift shifts user_id:references:users start_time:datetime end_time:datetime
 ```

-That `user:references:users` bit is new, so let's unpack that a bit.
+That `user_id:references:users` bit is new, so let's unpack that a bit.
 The first part, `user`, is our field name, which we're using to keep track of the person that will be working the shift.
 By using `references` we're telling the generator that we're actually not going to store the user here, but instead will refer to data stored elsewhere.
 We use the plural `users` here, as the last part of this little triplet is the schema we're referring to, not the name of the module.

 The files generated this time around will have a very similar layout to the files that were generated for `User`, but let's have a look at some of the differences.
 If we have a look in `priv/repo/migrations/<datetime>_create_shifts.exs` we will see the following in the `change/0` function.